miasydney/MiaBenn_T1A3/README.md

 You will need to run ``bundle install`` to install all dependencies for this app.
 Dependencies (gems).
 ACCURATELY describe: steps to install the application; dependencies required by the application; system/hardware requirements; features of the application.

+## Usage

+The application includes some ARGV commands.

 When using the application, users will be prompted for both text input and multiselect menus.
 Text input: Users can type in their answers to prompts in the command line and hit enter to submit the response.